 This family-owned farm is off 896 in Pennsylvania, about 10 minutes from the state line.
 Lytle’s has a corn maze, frees hayride out to the pumpkin patch, corn stalks, straw bales, gourds and indian corn.

-Open weekends 10 to 5 starting September 24th, follow on Facebook for updates.
+Open weekends 10 to 5, Fridays 3 to 6, follow on Facebook for updates.

 No entrance fee.

-The Secret Agent Corn Maze at Hurricane Hill Farm in Coatesville PA is a 5-acre journey into a world of intrigue and espionage.
+The Great Train Adventure Maze at Hurricane Hill Farm in Coatesville PA features three games to play: Kernel Cobb’s Word Game (9 Story Boards), Cornelius Quest’s Picture Find (9 Picture Stations), and Poppie’s Secret Word Jumble.
 Admission also includes a small maze for beginners, pedal tractors and trikes, moon bounce, cow trains, hay climb and visits with goats and other farm animals.
+New this year are a tire course and giant pumpkin jump pad.
 The fall market will be open with what you need to decorate your home for the season.

-Open Saturday and Sunday 10am to 6 pm September 24th to November 6th.
+Open Saturday and Sunday 10am to 6 pm until November 5th.
 Last ticket is sold at 4pm.

 Fridays in October are Flashlight Fridays from 6 to 10pm (last ticket sold at 9pm).

-Admission is $11 in September, $13 in October.
-Kids 2 and under are free.
+Admission is $14, kids 2 and under are free.

 Cherry Crest Adventure Farm